MicrosoftEdge/WebView2Feedback/specs/WebResourceRequestedWorkers.md

   /// COREWEBVIEW2_WEB_RESOURCE_REQUEST_SOURCE_SERVICE_WORKER on
   /// one CoreWebView2 to avoid handling the same WebResourceRequested
   /// event multiple times.
   ///
-  /// For more information about request source, navigate to
-  /// [COREWEBVIEW2_WEB_RESOURCE_REQUEST_SOURCE].
-  ///
   /// | URI Filter String | Request URI | Match | Notes |
   /// | ---- | ---- | ---- | ---- |